 In 2017, the standard deduction was $6,350 for a single taxpayer and $12,700 for a married couple filing jointly.
 In 2018, tax reform nearly doubled the standard deduction for all filing statuses, increasing it to $12,000 for single filers and $24,000 for married couples filing jointly.

-Last year, many taxpayers previously accustomed to itemizing deductions found they’d get a bigger tax break by claiming the standard deduction.
-If you were right on the cusp last year, you might want to calculate your tax return both ways – once itemizing and again using the standard deduction – to see which will give you a lower tax bill for 2019.
+In the past couple of years, many taxpayers previously accustomed to itemizing deductions found they’d get a bigger tax break by claiming the standard deduction.
+If you were right on the cusp last year, you might want to calculate your tax return both ways – once itemizing and again using the standard deduction – to see which will give you a lower tax bill for 2020.

 2. There’s a Limit to the Amount of State & Local Taxes You Can Deduct